 - 2oz Unsalted Butter

 - 3 Tablespoons Powdered Sugar

 - 2oz Homemade Salted Caramel or store bought salted caramel for Drizzling

 - In a large heavy bottomed pan cook the half & half with 6 tablespoons granulated sugar over medium heat until the mixture is simmering, not boiling

 - In a medium bowl whisk together the egg yolks.
 Add remaining 2 tablespoons sugar and finally add cornstarch whisking until pale yellow.

 - When half and half is warmed, slowly whisk a small amount into egg yolk mixture to temper eggs.
-Slowly add remaining half & half mixture until fully combined, then transfer mixture back to saucepan cooking over medium heat whisking continuously.
+Slowly add remaining half & half mixture until fully combined, then transfer the mixture back to saucepan cooking over medium heat whisking continuously.
 Cook until mixture has thickened and a few bubbles burst.
-Take off heat and add butter and vanilla bean paste.
-Pour into container and cover with plastic wrap pressed up against the cream to prevent a skin.
-Chill for 1 hour in fridge and 1 hour in freezer or make up to 48 hours ahead of time and chill in fridge.
+Take off heat and add butter and vanilla bean paste (affiliate link).
+Pour into a container and cover with plastic wrap pressed up against the cream to prevent a skin.
+Chill for 1 hour in the fridge and 1 hour in freezer or makeup to 48 hours ahead of time and chill in the fridge.